frida/frida-website/_i18n/en/_docs/stalker.md

     // prolog/epilog helpers and X20 is repurposed by the prolog as
     // a pointer to the context structure.
 If we have a full prolog
     // then this means that it was so that we could enter a callout
-    // which allows the stalker end user to inspect and modify all
+    // which allows the Stalker end user to inspect and modify all
     // of the registers.
 This means that any changes to the
     // registers in the context structure above must be reflected
     // at runtime.
 Thus since these values are restored from